 The Nebraska Book Festival (formerly the Nebraska Literature Festival 1991-2001) has been co-sponsored by the Nebraska Center for the Book and the Humanities Nebraska (formerly Nebraska Humanities Council) since its inception in 1991.
-Many other organizations and individuals have contributed to the festivals over the years.
+The Nebraska Library Commission and many other organizations and individuals have contributed to the festivals over the years.

 The change of name from Nebraska Literature Festival to Nebraska Book Festival broadens the scope of the event to include contemporary Nebraska writers and books, as well as the great classic writers of Nebraska’s literary heritage.
-The festival is dedicated to Nebraska writers and books and celebrates the reading and writing life of Nebraska.
+The festival is dedicated to Nebraska writers and Nebraska books.
+It celebrates the reading and writing life of Nebraska.